deltachat/securejoin/source/new.rst

    sequenceDiagram
       participant A as Alice
       participant B as Bob
-      A-->>B: 1.a) bootstrap code
+      A-->>B: 1.a) invite code
       Note over B: 2.a) check for existing key
       B->>A: 2.b) vc-request message with INVITENUMBER
-      Note over A: 3.a) look up bootstrap by INVITENUMBER Note over A: 3.b) (removed)
+      Note over A: 3.a) look up invite code by INVITENUMBER Note over A: 3.b) (removed)
       Note over A: 3.c) process AC header
-      A->>B: 3.d) vc-auth-required message with AC header Note over B: 4.a) abort if key does not match FP from bootstrap B->>A: 4.b) vc-request-with-auth with Bob_FP and AUTH Note over A: 5.a) verify AUTH and key
+      A->>B: 3.d) vc-auth-required message with AC header Note over B: 4.a) abort if key does not match FP from invite code B->>A: 4.b) vc-request-with-auth with Bob_FP and AUTH Note over A: 5.a) verify AUTH and key
       Note over A: 5.b) on failure alert user and abort